Julian day

-The Julian day is a continuous count of days from the beginning of the Julian period; it is used primarily by astronomers, and in software for easily calculating elapsed days between two events (e.g., food production date and sell by date).
+The Julian day is a continuous count of days from the beginning of the Julian period; it is used primarily by astronomers, and in software for easily calculating elapsed days between two events (e.g., food production date and expiration date).

-The Julian period is a chronological interval of 7980 years, derived from three multi-year cycles: the Indiction, Solar, and Lunar cycles.
+The Julian period is a chronological interval of 7980 years, derived from three multi-year cycles: the indiction, solar, and lunar cycles.
 The last year that was simultaneously the beginning of all three cycles was 4713 BC (−4712), so that is year 1 of the current Julian period, making AD year of that Period.
-The next Julian Period begins in the year AD 3268.
+The next Julian period begins in the year AD 3268.
 Historians used the period to identify Julian calendar years within which an event occurred when no such year was given in the historical record, or when the year given by previous historians was incorrect.

 The Julian day number (JDN) has the same epoch as the Julian period, but counts the number of days since the epoch rather than the number of years since then.
 Specifically, Julian day number 0 is assigned to the day starting at noon Universal Time on Monday, January 1, 4713 BC, proleptic Julian calendar (November 24, 4714 BC, in the proleptic Gregorian calendar).
 (Note: Both of these dates are years of the Anno Domini or Common Era (which has no year 0 between 1 BC and AD 1).
 Astronomical calculations generally include a year 0, so these dates should be adjusted accordingly (i.e. the year 4713 BC becomes astronomical year number −4712, etc.).
 In this article, dates before October 15, 1582, are in the (possibly proleptic) Julian calendar and dates on or after October 15, 1582, are in the Gregorian calendar, unless otherwise labelled.)
 For example, the Julian day number for the day starting at 12:00 UT (noon) on January 1, 2000, was 2451545.